 Some of the best research papers are those that explore the topics so obvious or everyday that they are sometimes overlooked, or that are so difficult to discuss that researchers tend to veer away towards safer territory.

-The article that I would like to share today falls into both these categories.
-When I first read this paper, written by Graziano et al (2014), I was reminded of the research that my friend and former colleague Sally Marchant carried out on women’s experiences of bleeding in the postnatal period (Marchant et al 1999).
+Some research falls into both these categories.
+When I first read a paper by Graziano et al (2014), I was reminded of the research that my friend and former colleague Sally Marchant carried out on women’s experiences of bleeding in the postnatal period (Marchant et al 1999).

 Graziano et al (2014) studied the somewhat related but arguably more delicate subject of normal bowel function in the first few postnatal days and, while they are not the first to do so, we know so little about this topic compared to some others that I think their findings are worthy of sharing, both among midwives and birthworkers and with women.